gsamuel24/HotelCancellations/README.md

 - Housekeeping
 - Head of Data Science (project lead and analyst)

-Model outputs include probability scores that can trigger targeted interventions—whether that’s preventing a cancellation or re-engaging a client.
+Model outputs include probability scores that can trigger targeted interventions.

 ---